Single Origin Filter Coffee Description

 The pivotal stage of sun-drying takes place on carefully curated concrete patios, a process spanning 6 to 10 days, depending on the weather.
 This methodical approach results in a coffee of exceptional quality, exemplifying the region's terroir.

 The coffee is a complex cup that presents a juicy acidity and a lingering candy-like sweetness, with tasting notes of stewed apple, honey and lime.
 Guadalupe Bautista stands as a shining example of the dedication and expertise of Guatemala's smallholder farmers.

 Washed - Bourbon, Caturra, Pache varietals grown at Finca Alejandrina in Huehuetenango at 1400-2200 masl.

 In The Cup

-We’ve created our filter recipes as a guide to help you achieve the same great flavours we experience in our coffees.
-If you are unable to reproduce the exact result on your manual brewing gear, don’t panic, an alternative is to simply adjust your recipe using the ratio so it works best for your set up.
+This recipe is for espresso and developed on a commercial coffee machine.
+Use as a guide to achieve your desired flavour preference.
+If you are unable to reproduce the exact result on your home machine, don’t panic, an alternative is to simply adjust your recipe